 To enrich the learning experience even more, you can combine it with other activities before and after the breakout.
 For example:

 - We can open the session with a learning trigger which will generate curiosity.
-Going back to the dungeon breakout, the protagonist must pass all the tests until they obtain the powerful sword to defeat the dragon.
+In the dungeon breakout, the protagonist must pass all the tests until they obtain the powerful sword to defeat the dragon.
 But what if before the breakout, we play an audio message from the mysterious person who forged the sword?
 As well as capturing students’ attention, the audio can contain clues which will help them resolve the challenges in the breakout.

 - Would you have resolved any of the challenges differently?